-lightStruct is all about a heightened sense of placemaking, synthesizing digital art and architecture into one-of-a-kind projection exhibitions.
-Clients suggest a place or local project, lightStruct brings the light with 10×10 (10 artworks x 10 projectors).
-Modular at its core, lightStruct mounts exhibits in any space.
-A veritable lumberyard of options, 10×10 might start as 2×4 (2 projectors and 4 artists), adaptable to an evolving built environment.
+Clients suggest a project, lightStruct brings the light.
+Modular at its core, lightStruct mounts exhibitions in any space.
+A veritable lumberyard of options, an exhibition might start as 2×4 (2 projectors x 4 artists) and grow to 36×36 (36 projectors x 36 artists) to adapt to an ever-changing environment.